gcgarner/IOTstack/README.md

 to stop
 `docker-compose down`

-docker deletes the containers with the docker-compose down command.
+Docker deletes the containers with the docker-compose down command.
 However because the compose file specifies volumes the data is stored in persistent folders on the host system.
 This is good because it allows you to update the image and retain your data

 ## Updating the images
-if a new version of a container it is simple to update it. use the  `docker-compose down` command to stop the stack
+If a new version of a container it is simple to update it. use the  `docker-compose down` command to stop the stack

 pull the latest version from docker hub with one of the following commands